The Alexandria of Dimosthenis Gallis: Synchronization with Eternity

 Art Historian & Exhibition Curator

-À propos of Alexandria the mind travels to the city of Egypt, first of its dispersed versions whose name commemorates its founder.
+À propos of Alexandria, the mind travels to the city of Egypt, first of its dispersed versions whose name commemorates its founder.
 Two different moments signify it – the one in antiquity, when it was the spiritual centre of the world, decorated with famous architectural works, the Library and the Lighthouse nowadays preserved as memory, and the other in modern times, when it became a cosmopolis with a strong Greek presence, neoclassical buildings and huge economic growth.
 However, Alexandria became more acclaimed than its physical incarnation owing to the spirit of a Greek poet, whose work has acquired global reach and flares as emotion in their readers.
-So much so that at the call of “Alexandrian” silently answers and dreamily emerges the introspective figure of Constantine P. Cavafy (1863-1933).
+So much so that at the call of "Alexandrian" silently answers and dreamily emerges the introspective figure of Constantine P. Cavafy (1863-1933).

-In the 70 years of his life, Cavafy was to live in three cosmopolitan countries – Egypt, Great Britain and Ottoman Empire.
-The important capital cities of these countries deeply affected his life, temperament and poetry.
+In the 70 years of his life, Cavafy was to live in three cosmopolitan countries – Egypt, Great Britain, and the Ottoman Empire.
+The important capital cities of these countries deeply affected his life, temperament, and poetry.
 The hedonistic Alexandria and the majestic Istanbul—age-old crossroads of civilizations and cultural lighthouses of global calibre—are for him an inexhaustible source of inspiration by offering him the setting and, at the same time, the historical background of the majority of his works.
 London, nonetheless, in which he spent a significant part of his childhood—from his 7th to 14th year—seems to be the city that affected from very early on the aesthetic and the expressive means of Cavafy through the interaction with the artistic movements of the period.
-The professor and scholar of Cavafian poetry Peter Jeffreys, in his article “Aesthetic to the point of affliction” in the Journal of Modern Greek Studies, illuminated an unknown to most of the world influence on the work of Cavafy – Aestheticism in Britain in the 19th century and especially the second generation of Pre-Raphaelite artists and the late Victorian authors.
-His eminent and art-loving relatives in London—members of the Ionides, Cassavetti and Ralli families—and their relationships with the aesthetic artists associated with the Grosvenor Gallery—Edward Burne-Jones, Frederic Leighton, John Frederick Lewis, Gustave Moreau, Dante Gabriel Rossetti, George Frederic Watts and James McNeill Whistler—as well as his awareness of the innovative poetry of Algernon Charles Swinburne, proponent of the bohemian creed of “art for art’s sake,” and his familiarity with Oscar Wilde’s decadent novel “The Picture of Dorian Gray” (1890), served as axes that guided the aesthetic ideology of Cavafy.
+The professor and scholar of Cavafian poetry Peter Jeffreys, in his article "Aesthetic to the point of affliction" in the Journal of Modern Greek Studies, illuminated an unknown to most of the world influence on the work of Cavafy – Aestheticism in Britain in the 19th century and especially the second generation of Pre-Raphaelite artists and the late Victorian authors.
+His eminent and art-loving relatives in London—members of the Ionides, Cassavetti and Ralli families—and their relationships with the aesthetic artists associated with the Grosvenor Gallery—Edward Burne-Jones, Frederic Leighton, John Frederick Lewis, Gustave Moreau, Dante Gabriel Rossetti, George Frederic Watts, and James McNeill Whistler—as well as his awareness of the innovative poetry of Algernon Charles Swinburne, a proponent of the bohemian creed of "art for art's sake," and his familiarity with Oscar Wilde's decadent novel "The Picture of Dorian Gray" (1890), served as axes that guided the aesthetic ideology of Cavafy.
 Subsequently, these elements arose the interest of photographer Dimosthenis Gallis.

-Inspired by Cavafy’s poetry, Gallis calls his present series of photographs “Alexandria.”
+Inspired by Cavafy's poetry, Gallis calls his present series of photographs, "Alexandria."
 This city was not just a geographic pole in Cavafian poetry, but also stood as a symbol of dreams and achievements for its protagonists.
-It concerns a sensitive tribute to the multifarious city that gave birth to the poet on 29 April 1863, bread him for most of his life and reposed him on his birthday in 1933.
+It concerns a sensitive tribute to the multifarious city that gave birth to the poet on 29 April 1863, bread him for most of his life, and reposed him on his birthday in 1933.
 The total of 29 works of the exhibition alludes to the rare phenomenon of the coincidence in the date of birth and death of the poet.
-Thus, the number 29 signifies and demarcates this man’s existence.
+Thus, the number 29 signifies and demarcates this man's existence.
 It is a delightful juncture that the year of creating these works, 2013, coincides with the double anniversary of 150 years since his birth and 80 years since his death.

 To create his successive photographs, Gallis used the main hall of his studio in Athens.
 There lies the greatness of the task – that the author managed to transubstantiate the geography and era of Alexandria, as derived from the poetry of Cavafy, in whatever he dreamed.
 He introduced to the pictures of his private space the aesthetic patina of the city of Alexandria borrowing elements—objects, openings, joints, cracks and other material textures even clouds—from historical environments of multi-significant cities that he intimately knows, especially Athens and Nafplion, but also on a single occasion Yemen.